-After the add/drop period, a student must withdraw officially from a class to leave it.
+After the drop/add period, a student must withdraw officially from a class in order to leave it.
 Parent or guardian permission is required to withdraw from a class.

 ACADEMICS LEARNING SUPPORT

 ACADEMIC SUPPORT SERVICES

 Our Academic Support Team works collaboratively with members of the school community to support student learning and academic growth.